Answer a few simple questions to make your document in minutes

 Both parties must sign the document in the presence of a notary public.

 The agreement cannot be unreasonably unfair to one of the parties.
-Create and customize your own Rocket Lawyer Prenuptial Agreement online, consult with a Rocket Lawyer On Call® attorney if you have questions about your agreement or need specific legal advice, and digitally and securely sign the document at any time and on any device.
+Create and customize your own Rocket Lawyer Prenuptial Agreement online, consult with a Rocket Lawyer On Call® attorney if you have questions about your agreement or need specific legal advice, and securely sign the document at any time and on any device.

 State laws control what is enforceable in a Prenup agreement.
 If you need to know what restrictions your state may impose, you can ask a lawyer.
 Here are some agreements that your state may not support: